celsiusnarhwal/RIL/docs/bootstrap/index.md

 [Boostrap Icons](https://icons.getbootstrap.com/) is a library of over 2,000 icons designed for the [Bootstrap](https://getbootstrap.com/) frontend framework.

+!!! info "Plugin required"
+    This icon library requires the [SVGR plugin](../other/plugins#svgr).

 ## Usage

 <div class="annotate" markdown>